The Peacemaker poster

 Comparative Analysis

-Additional action films include The Ministry of Ungentlemanly Warfare, The Bad Guys and Lake Placid.
-For more Mimi Leder analyses, see Pay It Forward, On the Basis of Sex.
+Additional action films include The Bad Guys, Puss in Boots and Venom: The Last Dance.
+For more Mimi Leder analyses, see On the Basis of Sex, Deep Impact and Pay It Forward.

 Plot Points by Act